timdorohin/lor-minetest-server/readme.md

 Bunny

-- Bunnies appear in green grass areas (prairie biome in ethereal) and can be tamed with 4 carrots.
+- Bunnies appear in green grass areas (prairie biome in ethereal) and can be tamed with 4 carrots or grass.
 Can also be picked up and placed in inventory and gives 1-2 meat when killed.

 Chicken